IvanIsCoding/ResuLLMe/README.md

 You can use ResuLLMe live at [https://resullme.streamlit.app/](https://resullme.streamlit.app/).

 ## 🛠 How It Works
+ResuLLMe now supports both OpenAI and Gemini, empowering the application to enhance résumés with even more powerful and diverse language models, providing users with smarter, more accurate career guidance.

 ResuLLMe receives your previous CV as a PDF or Word Document.
 Then, it uses LLMs to:
 * Improve the résumé following published résumé guidelines by well-reputed schools